THE AMERICAN SOLDIER: 1774-2015

 * Free veteran and active duty service member tickets are available by phone only.

 The Virginia Theatre is getting a new ticketing system!
-Beginning Monday, February 1, 2021, the Virginia will go live with a new ticketing platform to provide patrons with an even better purchasing experience.
+Starting June 1, 2021, the Virginia will go live with a new ticketing platform to provide patrons with an even better purchasing experience.

-The American Soldier 1774 – 2015 – previously scheduled for Saturday, Apr 24, 2021 – is now being rescheduled due to the novel coronavirus pandemic.
-All tickets from the originally-scheduled show will be honored by the Virginia Theatre on the new date, once announced.
+NEW DATE: The American Soldier 1774-2015 – previously scheduled for Saturday, April 24, 2021 – has been rescheduled to Saturday, May 28, 2022 at 7pm.
+All tickets from the originally-scheduled show will be honored by the Virginia Theatre at the new date.
 This includes tickets currently on hold at WILL CALL, print-at-home tickets, and also original printed tickets.

 The American Soldier is actor Douglas Taurel’s unique solo performance based upon actual accounts and letters written by veterans and their families from the American Revolution through current day Iraq and Afghanistan wars.
 It strives to help us understand why it is so difficult for many veterans to re-enter civilian life when they come home after experiencing combat, and examines the incredible sacrifices made by our service members and their families.